Ademola Lookman Crowned African Footballer of the Year | Sports-Games

 Ademola Lookman Crowned African Footballer of the Year

-Nigeria's forward Ademola Lookman has been honored with the African Footballer of the Year award by the Confederation of African Football.
-This accolade follows a successful season with Atalanta, where he scored in both domestic and international competitions.
-Lookman continues a tradition of Nigerian football excellence.
+Ademola Lookman, the Nigeria forward, has been honored as African Footballer of the Year after a standout season representing Atalanta and the Nigeria national team.
+Lookman netted a hat-trick in Atalanta's Europa League victory and had a remarkable showing in the Africa Cup of Nations, scoring three goals.

-Nigeria's Ademola Lookman has been named the African Footballer of the Year by the Confederation of African Football during an awards ceremony held on Monday.
+Nigeria's star forward, Ademola Lookman, was awarded the prestigious African Footballer of the Year title by the Confederation of African Football.
+His stellar performance, both for Atalanta and Nigeria, distinguished him in this year's award ceremony.

-The 27-year-old star shone brightly this year, marking a stellar performance with a hat-trick in Atalanta's Europa League final victory over Bayer Leverkusen in May.
-His efforts have also been crucial in Nigeria's journey to the Africa Cup of Nations final in the Ivory Coast earlier in the year.
+Lookman's theatre of triumph included a sensational hat-trick as Atalanta clinched a win against Bayer Leverkusen in the Europa League final.
+Throughout the season, he scored a total of 17 goals and has already bagged 11 in the ongoing campaign.

-Previously playing for top English clubs like Everton, Fulham, and Leicester City, Lookman has made a significant impact in Serie A with Atalanta, scoring 17 goals last season, and currently tallying 11 this campaign.
-Reflecting on his award, Lookman expressed gratitude, acknowledging the challenges he faced in his career and urging others to keep pursuing their dreams.
+The London-born player, a former Premier League participant, expressed pride in the recognition, reflecting on his career's transformation over the years.
+This recognition comes ahead of other nominees, highlighting Lookman's remarkable journey in soccer.

 (With inputs from agencies.)